Capel-le-Ferne

-Capel-le-Ferne /ˌkeɪpəl lə ˈfɜrn/ is a village on the White Cliffs of Dover, near Folkestone in Kent, England.
+Capel-le-Ferne /ˌkeɪpəl lə ˈfɜrn/ is a village and civil parish on the White Cliffs of Dover, near Folkestone in the Dover district, in Kent, England.
 Its name derives from a medieval French term meaning "chapel in the ferns".
-In 2011 the village had a population of 1,884.
-It is perched on top of the White Cliffs of Dover.

 Its foremost attraction is the Battle of Britain Memorial, opened by the Queen Mother on 9 July 1993 and dedicated to those who fought in the battle.
 The Memorial is built upon part of a coastal battery (No. 2 and No. 3 guns) used during the Second World War (the other part of the battery site is privately owned and is under restoration).

-The Channel Tunnel runs underneath the northernmost part of the village.

-The village is twinned with the commune of Oye-Plage, which is about 7 mi east of Calais, France.
+In 2011 the parish had a population of 1 884.
+The village is twinned with the commune of Oye-Plage, which is 11 km/7 miles east of Calais, France.

 Transport

 The New Dover Road, also known as the B2011, runs through the village.
-The A20 runs to the north, and is used by freight and ferry traffic heading for Dover.
+The A20/E15 runs to the north, and is used by freight and ferry traffic heading for Dover.
+The Channel Tunnel runs underneath the northernmost part of the village.